 - Airflow: Check that the fan doesn't have any of the above issues, such as being off balance, having loose screws, or having warped or damaged blades.
 Also, keep in mind that airflow will be less noticeable if the fan is in updraft mode.
 Otherwise, you could just have a fan with a motor too small to suit your needs.

-Check out the links on the next page to find out more information about ceiling fans and other related topics.
+Check out the links below to find out more information about ceiling fans and other related topics.

 - Ceilingfan.org.
 "How to buy a Ceiling Fan: Part One."
 February 19, 2010.
 (April 28, 2010)http://www.ceilingfan.org/how-to-buy-a-ceiling-fan-part-one/